tarwn/lessthandot-hugo/blogs/content/posts/2013-01-11-squishit-and-nancy.md

 }
 ```

-The second parameter here is called filePath, but actually represents the path to the assets controller, including the “name” parameter.
+The second parameter here is called filePath, but actually represents the path to the assets controller, including the "name" parameter.
 This is what gets used in the src attribute of the rendered tag.

 Finally we can add a view.
 Note that the cached bundle is rendered by name into the page: